The late-time radio behavior of GRB afterglows: testing the standard model: Results

 \subsection{GRB 161219B}

 The X-ray decline can be fitted with a broken power law, with a post-break slope of $-1.64\pm0.11$ (Fig. \ref{fig:161219b}).
-From the pre-break slope of $-0.80\pm0.01$ one obtains $p\approx1.7$, $\nu > \nu_c$; in which case an ISM-type CBM with either an edge-effect or lateral expansion break is a good match.
-A value of $p$ close to this ($p\approx1.8$) also matches the $r$-band pre-break decline of $-0.61\pm0.01$ (we cannot fit the optical post-jet-break afterglow as it is dominated by SN2016jca and a late-time host galaxy contribution).
-However, the \citet{daicheng01} closure relations, which should apply at such a low $p$, are not consistent with the early X-ray and optical slopes with any $p$ between 1 and 2.
+From the pre-break slope of $-0.80\pm0.01$ one obtains $p\approx1.7$, $\nu_c < \nu$; in which case an ISM-type CBM with either an edge-effect or lateral expansion break is a good match.
+The initial decline at 104 GHz is also consistent with this using $p\approx1.7$ and $\nu_m < \mathrm{104~GHz} < \nu_c$.
+A value of $p$ close to this ($p\approx1.8$) also matches the $r$-band pre-jet-break decline of $-0.61\pm0.01$ (we cannot fit the optical post-jet-break afterglow as it is dominated by SN2016jca and a late-time host galaxy contribution).
+However, the standard equations should not apply when $p<2$.
+The \citet{daicheng01} equations, which should apply here, are not consistent with the early X-ray and optical slopes with any $p$ between 1 and 2.
 Furthermore, the radio light curve \citep[after the proposed reverse shock no longer dominates;][]{laskar18c} at the frequencies with the longest follow-up settles onto a power law inconsistent with this scenario.
-If $\nu_c > \nu_X$, on the other hand, the early X-ray slope is consistent with $p\approx2.1$, but the optical light curve is not.
+If $\nu_X > \nu_c$, on the other hand, the early X-ray slope is consistent with $p\approx2.1$, but the optical light curve is not.
 The 104 GHz curve seems to break at or after $\sim20$ d; there are not enough post-break epochs for a proper broken power law fit, but simply using the last two points, one obtains a post-break slope of $\alpha_{2,\mathrm{104 GHz}} = -1.47\pm0.31$, consistent with the X-ray slope.
 A steeper slope is also possible if the break occurs later, though.
 This break is not seen at lower frequencies.